 Benefits/Reasons

-“The Eucharist is the supreme proof of the love of Jesus.”
-“Eucharistic adoration is the most necessary mission to the church, which has even more need of prayerful souls, than of powerful preachers or men of eloquence.” – St Peter Julian Eymard, Apostle of the Eucharist
+“Eucharistic adoration is the most necessary mission to the Church, which has even more need of prayerful souls, than of powerful preachers or men of eloquence.”

-Some Tremendous Benefits of and Reasons for Increasing Adoration Include:
+Some Tremendous Benefits of and Reasons for Increasing Adoration Include

 Ten Reasons Why Adoration is a “Game Changer” – Fr.
 Peck

-1. It helps us to avoid sin
+1. It helps us to avoid sin.

-2. It helps us to learn the art of prayer
+2. It helps us to learn the art of prayer.

-3. It improves our reception of the Eucharist
+3. It improves our reception of the Eucharist.

-4. It helps us to avoid mediocrity
+4. It helps us to avoid mediocrity.

-5. Prayer sets our hearts on fire
+5. Prayer sets our hearts on fire.

-6. It helps us to overcome bad habits
+6. It helps us to overcome bad habits.

-7. It blesses our families
+7. It blesses our families.

-8. It gives us an interior peace in our soul
+8. It gives us an interior peace in our soul.

-9. It helps towards the salvation of souls
+9. It helps towards the salvation of souls.

-10. Mary and Jesus rejoice
+10. Mary and Jesus rejoice.

-Other Potential Benefits of Attending Adoration:
+Other Benefits of Attending Adoration

 11. Visit with Jesus face to face